Our history stretches back 132 years

-Our history stretches back 132 years when a group of young women known as the Sunbeam Circle joined together to support disabled patients in Lakeside Children’s Hospital.
+Our history stretches back 132 years when a group of young women known as the Sunbeam Circle joined together to support patients in Lakeside Children’s Hospital.
 In 1986, the name Vocational Guidance Service was adopted but our commitment to serving those in need remained steadfast.

 The Sunbeam Circle established the first kindergarten for children with disabilities, welcoming all children irrespective of color, creed or nationality.
 Over the years, sewing projects to support the children at Lakeside Hospital remained a focal point for the Sunbeam Circle and led to the first Sunbeam Holiday Boutique to raise funds.
 The Boutique, which still takes place annually is one of Cleveland’s longest-running fundraisers.
 As services expanded to support individuals of all ages with disabilities, the organization changed its name to the Association for the Crippled and Disabled.